crazy-max/diun/docs/providers/kubernetes.md

 ## About

 The Kubernetes provider allows you to analyze the pods of your Kubernetes cluster to extract images found and check for updates on the registry.

 ## Quick start

-In this section we quickly go over a basic deployment using your local Kubernetes cluster.
+In this section, we quickly go over a basic deployment using your local Kubernetes cluster.

 Here we use our local Kubernetes provider with a minimum configuration to analyze annotated pods (watch by default disabled).

 Now let's create a simple pod for Diun: